-- the maximum EIRP of the antenna system (see definition: Equivalent Isotropically Radiated Power EIRP); - the antenna gain G or the relative numeric gain F (see definition: Antenna gain), including maximum gain and beam width; - the frequency of operation; and - various characteristics of the installation, such as the antenna location, antenna height, beam direction, beam tilt and the assessment of the probability that a person could be exposed to the EMF.
+- the maximum EIRP of the antenna system (see definition: Equivalent Isotropically Radiated Power (EIRP)); - NOTE Maximum EIRP should be calculated for mean transmitter power.
+For the majority of sources, the mean transmitter power is the nominal (rated) transmitter power.
+However, there are exceptions.
+For example, mean transmitter power is less than nominal transmitter power for analogue TV, and is greater than nominal transmitter power for AM DSB. - the antenna gain G (see definition: antenna gain) or the relative numeric gain F (see definition: relative numeric gain), including maximum gain and beam width; - the frequency of operation; and - various characteristics of the installation, such as the antenna location, antenna height, beam direction, beam tilt and the assessment of the probability that a person could be exposed to the EMF.